Embedded Requesting (iFrame)

 The first step to using embedding requesting is deciding whether to use an existing document/template or to create a new one.

-Use existing document/template: If you already have a document/template, all you need to do is fetch the respective document/template claim URL using a standard Get Document/Template call from the Xodo Sign API.
+Use existing document / template: If you already have a document / template, all you need to do is fetch the respective document/template claim URL using a standard Get Document / Template call from the Xodo Sign API.

-Create new document/template: If the document/template you would like to embed has not been created yet, you will be required to either create a new document (Create Document), create a new template (Create Template) or create a document from a template (Use Template).
+Create new document / template: If the document / template you would like to embed has not been created yet, you will be required to either create a new document (Create Document), create a new template (Create Template) or create a document from a template (Use Template).

-Drafts only Please keep in mind that only template and document drafts are eligible for embedded requesting.
+Please keep in mind that only template and document drafts are eligible for embedded requesting.
 Make sure that the is_draft parameter is set to 1 for any templates or documents you would like to use embedded requesting for.

-Get Embedded Requesting Claim URL HTTP GET
+Get Embedded Requesting Claim URL

 API Request

-A successful API request to one of the API methods mentioned above will return an array containing all document/template data, including a embedded_claim_url object, which will contain the Embedded Requesting Claim URL to load in your iFrame.
+A successful API request to one of the API methods mentioned above will return an array containing all document / template data, including a embedded_claim_url object, which will contain the Embedded Requesting Claim URL to load in your iFrame.

 API Response